joseporcar/housing_finder/README.md

+## WARNING DOESNT WORK YET

-This is a utility that will email you when new housing is found in the platform Kamernet, and maybe also automate giving a message about the opening.
+This is a utility that will email you when new housing is found in the platform Kamernet.

 ## Usage instructions:
 1. Paste the file `.env.template` into a file called `.env` (or js rename it) and change the placeholder values for your own!!